gumob/TLDExtractSwift/README.md

 ```

 A safer initialization code to avoid errors by using the frozen Public Suffix List:
 The Public Suffix List is updated every time the framework is built.
-By setting userFrozenData to true, TLDExtract load data checked out from the repository.
+By setting userFrozenData to true, TLDExtract loads data checked out from the repository.
 ```swift
 import TLDExtract